novuhq/novu/docs/docs/guides/how-to-add-digest-to-email-notifications.md

 Subscribers are entities to which the notifications are sent.
 You can see a list of subscribers in the [Novu dashboard](https://web.novu.co/subscribers) as well.

-In our app, we’ll create a subscriber in Node.js as we’re writing our backend in Node.js, but we also have backend SDKs (Node.js, PHP, .NET, Go, Ruby, Python and Kotlin) to choose from.
+In our app, we’ll create a subscriber in Node.js as we’re writing our backend in Node.js, but we also have backend SDKs (Node.js, PHP, .NET, Go, Ruby, Python, and Kotlin) to choose from.
 The recommended way to create a subscriber in NodeJS is as follows:

 ```jsx
 await novu.subscribers.identify('digestEmailSub', {